Danack/FunctionTypes/1_callable_type_rfc.md

 To make the rest of the RFC clearer:

-* callable type - the definition of the signature.
+* 'callable type' - the definition of the signature.
 This is analogous to an interface.
-* callable - the function, closure, or class+method that implements the callable type.
+* 'callable' - the function, closure, or class+method that implements the callable type.

 ## Type checking